acumos/design-studio/docs/design-studio-user-guide/gdmservice.rst

 A Generic Data Mapper can be found in Design Studio UI under the **"Data Transfrom Tools"** palette.

 .. note::
-    The Generic Data Wrapper functionality requires that a specific "Data Transformation & Toolkit" model be onboarded in order for the functionality to be enabled.
+    The Generic Data Mapper functionality requires that a specific "Data Transformation & Toolkit" model be onboarded in order for the functionality to be enabled.
 If you do not see a Generic Data Mapper in the **Data Transform Tools** palette, contact your Acumos Admin for further information.

 Connecting Incompatible Ports
 -----------------------------